 Applicants are considered on an individual basis.
 Apply to Clarke today to begin your journey.

 Art + Design offers renewable Fine Arts Talent Awards for excellence in performance.
-Ask about other financial support available through the admissions office.
+Award amounts are based on portfolio review in the bachelor of visual arts program.

 What makes Clarke’s program one of the best graphic design schools in the Midwest?
 Graphic Design degree-seeking students acquire hands-on experience in a required internship, many of which lead to full-time positions in the art industry.
 You’ll find the experience of building a portfolio and professional practices is integrated into every design project.
 Internship and career preparation is infused throughout all coursework.
 While one is required, most students complete two internships in varied design environments.
 These can be completed locally here in Iowa, or beyond and nationally in a digital media, remote fashion.
 This past year, graphic design major students interned with McCullough Creative, Buzz Creative, Gigantic Design, Cottingham and Butler Insurance, Kendall Hunt Publishing, Cartegraph, Dubuque County Conservation Board, and the National Mississippi River Museum & Aquarium.
 These unique experiences combine to offer one of the best graphic design programs available.

 Let’s Talk Jobs